ChilliCream/graphql-platform/website/src/docs/hotchocolate/performance/persisted-queries.md

 }
 ```

-TODO: Is the query hash the key?
-What is expected?
+Keys in the specified Redis database are expected to be a query id (hash) and contain the actual query as the value.

 ## Hashing algorithms